jonashackt/ansible-windows-docker-springboot/README.md

 ansible-playbook -i hostsfile prepare-docker-windows.yml --extra-vars "host=ansible-windows-docker-springboot-dev"
 ```

-This do everything for you:
+This does those things for you:

 * Checking, if you have the correct minimum build version of Windows
 * Install the necessary Windows Features `containers` and `Hyper-V` (this is done Windows Version agnostic - so it will work with Windows 10 AND Server 2016 - which is quite unique, becaue Microsoft itself always distinquishes between these versions)